Unclear future for executions after Ohio’s longest

-McGuire’s adult children complained it amounted to torture, with the convicted killer’s son, also named Dennis, saying: “Nobody deserves to go through that.”
+McGuire’s adult children said it amounted to torture, with the convicted killer’s son, also named Dennis, saying: “Nobody deserves to go through that.”

-States are in a bind for two main reasons: European companies have cut off supplies of certain execution drugs because of opposition to capital punishment in Europe.
+States are in a bind for two main reasons: European companies have cut off supplies of certain execution drugs because of death-penalty opposition overseas.
 And states can’t simply switch to other chemicals without triggering legal challenges from defense attorneys.

 “There’s only so many times you can say we’re going to try a new method, or try something different, where at this point it’s just going to invite a lot of skepticism,” said Fordham University law professor and lethal injection expert Deborah Denno.